Navigation

 7. No Personal Letters

-Avoid using love letters to get your contract acceptedIf you read through some of the other blogs on this topic, you’ll see suggestions that you should write a personal letter to the sellers.
-Unfortunately, that advice is old information, as listing agents now view these letters as a problem.
+Avoid using love letters to get your contract acceptedIf you read through other blogs on this topic, you'll see suggestions for writing a personal letter to the sellers.
+Unfortunately, that advice is old information, as listing agents now view these letters as problematic.

-As bidding wars became more common in 2018, some Realtors would encourage their buyers to write a personal letter to create an emotional bond with the seller.
-The buyer’s agent would include this letter in their offer on the house, along with pictures and personal details about their client.
-Unfortunately, this practice caused fair-housing lawsuits because buyers would assume the seller rejected their contact due to race and social class.
+Some Realtors will encourage buyers to write a personal letter to create an emotional bond with the seller.
+The buyer's agent would include this letter in their offer, along with pictures and personal details about their client.
+Unfortunately, this practice caused fair-housing lawsuits.
+The buyers would assume the seller rejected their contract due to race and social class.

-Once these lawsuits started popping up all over the country, agents were advised by the National Association of Realtors (NAR) to avoid these letters.
+Once these lawsuits started popping up nationwide, agents were advised by the National Association of Realtors (NAR) to avoid these letters.
 NAR suggests agents only submit relevant contract details with no personal information exchanged about the buyer.
 As a result, real estate agents now avoid these letters.
-Most listing agents will not even present a personal letter to their clients in today’s legal environment.
+Most listing agents will not even present a personal note to their clients in today's legal environment.

-By attaching a personal letter to your offer, you create extra tension for the listing agent, which will not help you in any way.
+Attaching a personal letter to your offer creates extra tension for the listing agent, which will not help you.

 8. Close on Their Terms

 Every seller has different circumstances that motivate them to sell.
-For example, one seller may be selling their primary residence through a relocation company, while another may be selling an investment property.
+For example, one seller may sell their primary residence through a relocation company, while another may sell an investment property.
 Both of these sellers will have different terms that are appealing to them.

-When buying a home in a competitive seller’s market, it’s wise to have your Realtor contact the listing agent before submitting your offer.
-Your agent can ask the seller’s agent precisely what their client is looking for in a contract.
+Having your Realtor contact the listing agent before submitting your offer is wise.
+Your agent can ask the seller's agent precisely what their client wants in a contract.
 If your agent can get this information, you can tailor your offer to the most appealing terms for the seller.
-This method will put your bid at the top of the list every time.
+This method will always put your bid at the top of the list.

 9. Be the First to View and Submit an Offer

-To be the first buyer, you’ll need an aggressive real estate agent who can schedule showings within minutes of a home hitting the market.
-You and your Realtor will need to be on a saved search from your MLS to notify you of new listings as soon as they hit the market.
-Once you see a new property that looks promising, you’ll need to stop everything and get it scheduled right away.
+To be the first buyer, you'll need an aggressive realtor to schedule showings within minutes.
+You and your Realtor must be on a "saved search" to notify you of new listings.
+Once you see a promising new property, you must stop everything and schedule it immediately.

 10. Offer to Pay All Title Insurance Fees

-It’s customary for sellers to pay for the buyers’ title insurance in many states around the country.
-However, it’s a strange custom to have sellers choose the title company and pay for the buyer’s title insurance policy.
+It's customary for sellers to pay for the buyers' title insurance in many states nationwide.
+However, having sellers choose the title company and pay for the buyer's title insurance policy is a strange custom.
 This practice has been scrutinized over the years and may change soon.
 Title fees are typically between $500 to $1,500, varying from state to state.

 11. Waive the Inspection Contingency

-Some buyers will offer to waive the inspection process to increase their contract’s chances of being accepted.
-This method is a risky move that requires plenty of research to understand fully.
-However, it’s also a highly effective move that can yield positive results.
-Take some time to consider if this aggressive tactic may be something you should try to get a home under contract in a highly competitive market.
+Some buyers will offer to waive the inspection process.
+This step is risky and requires plenty of research.
+It's also a highly effective move that can yield positive results.
+Consider if this aggressive tactic may be something you should use.

 12. Remove the Financing Contingency

-In most states, the promulgated sales contract will have provisions for the buyer to receive their earnest money back if the mortgage financing falls apart.
-If this happens, the seller ends up putting their house back on the market and starting the whole process over.
+Most contracts require the buyer to receive their earnest money back if the financing falls apart.
+If this happens, the seller puts their house back on the market and starts the whole process over.

 To alleviate the sellers of this concern, you may choose to waive your financing contingencies.
 This step allows the seller to inherit the earnest money if something goes wrong with your financing.
-This strategy is very appealing to sellers and helps strengthen your reputation as a strong buyer.
+This strategy appeals to sellers and helps strengthen your reputation as a strong buyer.
 As a result, the method is becoming standard practice in highly competitive markets.

 13. Larger Downpayment

 When sellers review contracts from buyers, they consider the downpayment as a sign of financial strength.
-This is because buyers putting more cash down have more money in the bank to access if an issue arises.
-In addition, low appraisal value or expensive repair costs are less likely to sabotage a deal if the buyer has more cash.
+Buyers putting more cash down have more money in the bank to access.
+Low appraisal value or expensive repair costs are less likely to sabotage a deal if the buyer has more cash.

-If you have more money to contribute for a downpayment, you may consider increasing this amount to show the seller that you are a financially secure buyer.
-On the other hand, if you’re using a VA loan, which requires no downpayment, consider structuring your contract to show that you have extra cash to make the deal work.
-Sellers are likely to choose a buyer with the most money accessible to increase their chances of closing the transaction.
+Consider increasing your downpayment to show the seller you are financially secure.
+If you're using a VA loan, consider structuring your contract to show you have extra cash to make the deal work.
+Sellers are likely to choose a buyer with the most money accessible to increase their chances of meeting the closing date.

 14. Have Your Lender Pre-Underwrite Your Loan

-have your lender pre-underwrite your loan to get your offer acceptedThe mortgage loan process is always at risk of sabotaging a deal.
-Buyers may hide negative financial details that are later discovered during the underwriting process.
-This scenario is a concern for listing agents and sellers.
-No one wants a deal to fall apart due to discoveries about the buyer’s financial situation.
+have your lender pre-underwrite your loan to get your offer acceptedThe mortgage loan process is always at risk of sabotaging deals.
+Buyers may hide negative financial details later discovered during the underwriting process.
+This issue is a concern for listing agents and sellers.

-To alleviate this concern, consider using a reputable local lender who will pre-underwrite your loan.
-This method lets the listing agent and seller know that you have been thoroughly vetted and stand the highest chance of closing.
-This tactic is creative and can be very effective when mixed with other methods on this list.
+Consider using a reputable local lender who will pre-underwrite your loan to alleviate this concern.
+This method lets the listing agent and seller know you have been thoroughly vetted and have the highest chance of closing on time.
+This tactic is creative and effective when mixed with other methods at the negotiation table.

 15. Use an Experienced Realtor

 I own and operate a real estate brokerage in Colorado Springs.
-To date, there are over 5,000 Realtors registered in our local MLS, but our city will only have around 1,300 closings this month.
-That leaves 2,600 transaction sides for 5,000 agents.
+There are over 6,000 Realtors registered in our local MLS, but our city will only have around 1,000 closings this month.
+That leaves 2,000 transaction sides for 6,000 agents.

 Our agent count has nearly doubled since 2014.
-This tension creates an environment where there are plenty of inexperienced agents actively working in one market.
+This tension creates an environment where plenty of inexperienced agents are actively working in one market.

-If you end up stuck with a Realtor who is inexperienced with competitive offers, you may waste many months missing out on great homes.
-Instead, be sure to choose an agent who is closing transactions every month and knows the current market very well.
+If you're stuck with an inexperienced Realtor, you may miss out on good homes for many months.
+Instead, choose an agent who is closing transactions monthly and knows the current market well.

-Some Realtors can even help you find homes that are not on the market yet.
-The agent you choose will have a direct effect on your success in buying a home.
-Don’t underestimate their influence and ability.
+Some Realtors can even help you find homes not listed on the market.
+The agent you choose will directly affect your success in buying a home.
+Remember to consider their influence and ability.

 16. Keep your Offer Clean and Simple

-When listing agents review buyers’ contracts, they look for signs that convey the other agent’s competency and flexibility.
-When buyer agents copy and paste the boilerplate text into blank fields, it lets the listing agent know that the Realtor may be challenging to work with.
-Also, every word added to the contract gives attorney’s more leverage in a lawsuit if one gets filed.
+When listing agents review buyers' contracts, they look for signs that convey the other agent's competency and flexibility.
+When buyer agents copy and paste contract text into blank fields, that Realtor may appear challenging to work with.
+Also, every word added to the contract gives attorneys more leverage in a lawsuit if one gets filed.

 Keep your contracts clean and easy for the seller to understand.
-It will convey signs that you and your agent are easy to work with.
+It will convey signs that you and your agent can efficiently work with.
 Only add extra words if they are necessary and help strengthen your contract.

 17. Position Yourself to be Flexible

-As a home buyer in a competitive market, it is essential to stay flexible to meet any unique demands that the seller may have.
+It's essential to stay flexible to meet the seller's unique demands.
 Every seller has different needs.
 If you are positioned to move fast and meet their requests, you can beat other competing buyers.

-If you have a house to sell before buying another property, you may need to get creative.
+You may need to get creative if you have a house to sell before buying another property.
 Sellers with multiple offers on their property will not accept contracts contingent on another home selling.
-Sellers are looking for the least amount of contingencies and delays as possible.
+Sellers are looking for the least amount of contingencies and delays possible.

 Consider selling your home and renting an Air BnB or short-term rental to give yourself flexibility.
-This is a risky move when there is limited inventory, but it may give you the edge you need to entice the seller to accept your contract.
+It may give you the edge to entice the seller to accept your contract.

-Some companies offer to buy your home after finding another house, but they do charge for it.
-Lenders and Realtors are getting more creative as the demand for homes rises every year.
+Some companies offer to buy your home after finding another house but charge for it.
+Lenders and Realtors are getting more creative as the demand for homes rises yearly.
 Take some time to research companies in your area that offer services to buy another home before selling your property.

 18. Close Extra Fast on Vacant Homes